F5Networks/f5-declarative-onboarding/docs/declarations/basic.rst

 Standalone declaration
 ^^^^^^^^^^^^^^^^^^^^^^
 The following is an example declaration that onboards a standalone BIG-IP system.
-See :doc:`composing-a-declaration` for specific details on this example.
+See :ref:`Composing a Declaration<composing>` for specific details on this example.

 .. literalinclude:: ../../examples/onboard.json
    :language: json